top of page

 The traces of the first human settlements dating back to 800,000 years ago were found in the Mongolian territory.
 Some historians even say that the land was inhabited by humans as early as 2 million years ago.

-The best-known period of Mongolian history relates to Chinggis Khaan and his descendants, who conquered half of the world in the 13th century.
+The best-known period of Mongolian history relates to Chinggis Khaan and his descendants, who conquered half of the world in the 13th century. sustainable travel

 As the country is home to nomadic civilizations and a highly competitive race to conquer its territories, almost no constructed evidence remains.
-However, some charming monasteries and ruins of ancient cities are still visible today.
+However, some charming monasteries and ruins of ancient cities are still visible today. sustainable travel

-Travelers interested in ancient history can visit deer stones, balbal stones, rock drawings, burial mounds, and noblemen-related monuments throughout Mongolia.
+Travelers interested in ancient history can visit deer stones, balbal stones, rock drawings, burial mounds, and noblemen-related monuments throughout Mongolia. sustainable travel

 Mongolian traditional food bbq